 About Duke

 During his career he has held certifications as an electronics technician (ICET), quality technician, quality engineer, quality auditor and quality manager (ASQ) and management consultant (IMC).
 In 1998 he was elected Fellow of the American Society for Quality.
-He has taught review courses for ASQ’s CMQ/OE, CQA, CQT
+He taught review courses for ASQ’s CMQ/OE, CQA, CQT and CQIA certifications, and was a national instructor for ASQ for two decades.

 He is the author of three books, Root Cause Analysis: The Core of Problem Solving and Corrective Action (2nd ed.), Performance Metrics: The Levers for Process Management, and Musings on Internal Quality Audits: Having a Greater Impact, and was co-editor of The Certified Quality Manager Handbook (2nd ed.).
-He has written numerous articles for publications such as Quality Progress, Quality Magazine, Quality World, Business Improvement Journal, APICS-The Performance Advantage, Manufacturing Engineering, The Auditor, and Quality Management Forum.
+He has been published in Quality Progress, Quality Magazine, Quality World, Business Improvement Journal, APICS-The Performance Advantage, Manufacturing Engineering, The Auditor, and Quality Management Forum.

 Duke’s LinkedIn Profile